Three students talking together in front of a student house in a Bergen street.

 Student accommodation

-Many students in Bergen choose to live in the city centre, where both the university campus and leisure activities are within walking distance.
-There are also several housing options close to the campuses of the other educational institutions.
+Many students in Bergen choose to live in the city centre, where both the university campus, shops, bars and leisure activities are within walking distance.
+Excellent housing options also exist just outside the city centre, close to the campuses of the other educational institutions across the city.

-For students it is common either to rent a room in a shared apartment or live in student accommodation provided by the student welfare organisation in Bergen, Sammen.
-The rent will vary depending on location and type of accommodation.
-If you are willing to live outside the city centre (15–20 min by bus or light rail), the prices are usually lower.
+For most students, the two primary options are renting a room in a shared private apartment or living in dedicated student accommodation provided by Sammen (the student welfare organisation in Bergen).
+Rent varies depending on location and type of accommodation.
+If you are willing to live outside the city centre, 15–20 min by bus or light rail (Bybanen), rental prices are usually lower.

 An illustrated map showing all the student hostels owned by Sammen in Bergen.

 Most international students live in student accommodation owned by Sammen.
-Sammen has several housing alternatives scattered in and around the city centre and close to the different campuses.
+Sammen offer several housing alternatives scattered in and around the city centre, making it easy to live close to your specific campus.

 Sammen manages 4000 accommodation units, mainly single or double rooms with private or shared bathroom and shared kitchen.
 They also provide studio apartments and larger apartments for families.

-Many international students live at Fantoft, partly because this is the largest residence with 1100 units, and partly because the rent is low.
-Fantoft is located approx. 5 km south of Bergen city centre, and the light rail train takes you there in 18 minutes.
+• Fantoft Student Village: Many international students live at Fantoft, partly because this is the largest residence with 1100 units, and partly because the rent is low.
+Fantoft is located approx. 5 km south of Bergen city centre, and the light rail train (Bybanen) takes you there in 18 minutes.

-Sammen's Housing Department has many years of experience in lodging students from all over the world.
-Sammen provides a secure tenancy, well-regulated contracts, and is concerned with creating a positive environment for its tenants.
+Sammen's Housing Department has decades of experience in lodging students from all over the world.
+Renting through Sammen provides a secure tenancy, well-regulated contracts, and a community focused on creating a positive environment for its tenants.

-The following students are guaranteed a single room in a Sammen student home, provided that you apply for a room before the deadline:
+The following students are guaranteed a room in a Sammen student home, provided that you apply before the deadline:

 • Exchange students

-• Students in other collaboration programs with a min. duration of 1 semester, MiB and ENE.
+• Students in other collaboration programmes with a minimum duration of 1 semester, MiB and ENE.

 • Langtidsleie – Long term rentals